raipc/atsd-api-python/offline_installation.md

 Copy the `atsd-api-python` directory from the connected server to the target machine.

-## Install Modules to the Target Machine
+## Install Modules on the Target Server

 Login into the target server where the ATSD client will be installed.